 There are many facts on a cover page that have checkboxes and checkboxes with words.
 Here are some additional details to help you understand when you tag the checkbox or the word.

-Many of the tags are transformation tags, which means the fact is transformed into the appropriate value for the XBRL.
+Many tags are transformation tags, which mean the fact is transformed into the appropriate value for the XBRL.
 For example, when you tag a checkbox for a True/False (Boolean Item Type) fact, the source value transforms it to either true or false.

 Facts with multiple checkboxes

 Tag the words for facts with multiple checkboxes, such as Entity Filer Category and Document Accounting Standard.

 For example, when you check the Large accelerated filer box, you tag the words Large accelerated filer.

 Tag the word for facts where the fact value is either Yes or No.